Noah-droid/segura/docs/process.md

 - Always store the `reference` to check payment status later
 - Monitor the payment status endpoint to confirm successful transactions
 - All amounts are processed in the smallest currency unit (e.g., cents for USD)
+- Use test environment for development and testing
+- Switch to production environment for live transactions
+- Always implement webhook handling for reliable payment status updates
+- Webhook endpoints must be publicly accessible
+- Return HTTP 200 OK to acknowledge webhook receipt

 See [Test Cards](./cards.md) for test payment data to use during integration.